Kim Woodburn: Television appearances

 In January 2017, Woodburn entered the Celebrity Big Brother house to participate as a housemate in its nineteenth series, entering on Day 11.
+During her time in the house, Woodburn was involved in conflicts with several of her fellow housemates, one incident of which she referred to Jamie O'Hara as an "adulterer", ultimately requiring security to enter the house and intervene.
+She gained notoriety for her outbursts, several of which featured Woodburn referring to her housemates as "ganghanded" and "chicken-livered".
 She finished in third place on Day 32.

 In August 2018, Woodburn made a controversial appearance on ITV's Loose Women.
-She was asked if she would make amends with Coleen Nolan, but left after a reception by the panel that was widely described as "bullying".
+She was asked if she would make amends with Coleen Nolan (who she fell out with after they both appeared on Celebrity Big Brother), but left after a reception by the panel that was widely described as "bullying".
 The incident resulted in almost 8,000 people complaining to Ofcom.
+In 2021, Woodburn featured in a Christmas advert for Grainger Market Delivery, an online shopping company.
 In 2022, Woodburn made various guest appearances on GB News and was a contestant on the E4 cooking competition Celeb Cooking School, where she was eliminated first.
+Woodburn's final television appearance aired posthumously in September 2025, on an episode of the Channel 5 programme Supermarket Own Brands: The Big Taste Test.
+Filmed a year prior, it featured Woodburn and other consumers testing supermarkets' own brand products against more expensive branded products, and giving their opinions.

 Other ventures

 In 2006, Woodburn wrote an autobiography, Unbeaten, which detailed her early life.
-She used this book to reveal that in February 1966, when she was 23 years old, she gave birth to a baby, three months prematurely, who was stillborn.
-This revelation led to a police investigation, which she readily assisted with.
+She went on to appear in various pantomimes in theatres all over the UK.
+Her first pantomime performance was in the Cinderella as an Ugly Sister, alongside television co-star Aggie MacKenzie, at the Theatre Royal in Brighton.
+It ran from 7 December 2007 to 6 January 2008.
+From 15 December 2010 to 3 January 2011, she made her second appearance in pantomime in Cinderella at the Woodville Halls Theatre in Gravesend, where she played the Fairy Godmother.

-She has appeared in various pantomimes in theatres all over the UK.
-Her first pantomime performance was in the Cinderella as an Ugly Sister, alongside television co-star Aggie MacKenzie, at the Theatre Royal in Brighton – it ran from 7 December 2007 to 6 January 2008.
-From 15 December 2010 to 3 January 2011, she made her second appearance in pantomime in Cinderella at the Woodville Halls Theatre in Gravesend – but this time, she played the Fairy Godmother.
-From 11 December 2012 to 26 December, she played the Wicked Stepmother in Cinderella at the Grimsby Auditorium.
-She performed in pantomime for the fourth time at the Southport Theatre in Jack and the Beanstalk – she played Fairy Starlight.
+From 11 to 26 December 2012, Woodburn played the Wicked Stepmother in Cinderella at the Grimsby Auditorium.
+She performed in pantomime for the fourth time at the Southport Theatre in Jack and the Beanstalk as Fairy Starlight.
 The season ran from 13 December 2013 to 31 December 2013.
-Her fifth appearance in pantomime ran from 12 December 2014 to 11 January 2015 – she played Fairy Liquid in Snow White and the Seven Dwarfs at The Brindley in Runcorn.
-From 7 December 2018 to 2 January 2019 at the Epstein Theatre in Liverpool – she played the Wicked Queen Snow White and the Seven Dwarfs – this was her sixth appearance in pantomime.
+From 2014 to 2015, she played Fairy Liquid in Snow White and the Seven Dwarfs at The Brindley in Runcorn, followed by a 2018 appearance at the Epstein Theatre in Liverpool as the Wicked Queen in Snow White and the Seven Dwarfs.
+In 2022, Woodburn released a range of cleaning products at Poundland.
+In February 2025, in what transpired to be her final public appearance, Woodburn was interviewed by drag queen Belinda Scandal for a one-off "In Conversation With: Kim Woodburn" show at The Lowry, in which she spoke about her life and career.